rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 ![CI Screenshot: Precompile assets, 6:56](blog/webpack/overpack-before-fix.png)

-When I found that the project was using Webpacker, my spidey sense started to tingle.
+I looked in the `Gemfile` and found the project was using Webpacker.
+My spidey sense started to tingle.

 *I've seen this before*.